rositca-yancheva/friday-finance/dev-fullstack/README.md

 ![Sample Layout for Transactions Page](./sample-layout.png)

 There's no mandatory layout to copy, but we propose to show something simple yet organized in a minimalist way.
 Take the image as a bare example of the main page layout, not as a strict design to follow.
-And the details page is totally open to your own creativity, surprise us.
+And the details page is totally open to your own creativity regarding the layout, surprise us!

-Use the technologies of our stack as much as you can (preferably, use all), but TypeScript is expected only for the backend.
-Some [CSV files](./data/) with a bunch of sample data are attached to this repository.
+Use the technologies of our stack as much as you can (preferably, use all).
+Some [CSV files](./data/) with a bunch of sample data are attached to this repository, we recommend using these files to seed your sample database.

 ## Technical Details